Updated and adopted May 18, 2021

 Rules Governing Skating Sessions

-● Payment for the session must be made prior to going on to the ice either by session registration, use of a pass or payment of a walk on fee.
+● Payment for the session is made at the time of sign in by use of a pre-purchased pass or payment of a walk on fee.
 A walk on fee permits the skaters to skate on one session for a designated price.

-● Skaters new to club skating, who are not full members of US Figure Skating or Skate Canada, may skate once annually without charge, as a visitor or for the purpose of exploring club membership, with the permission of a member of the Board.
-A waiver must be signed by skater or parent.
+● Skaters who are not full members of US Figure Skating or Skate Canada may skate once annually for the purpose of exploring club membership and/or take a lesson with a coach.
+Permission from a Board member is required.
+A waiver must be signed by skater/parent.